Akudama Drive: Themes

 Kodaka claims the series was specifically created to appeal to the overseas market.
 When it comes to writing, Kodaka took more priority when dealing with the beginning.
 As the Reservoir Dogs inspired characters are criminals, Kodaka wanted to give each a meaningful death based on his philosophies when writing characters: Kodaka claims that deaths help to properly fulfil the cast.
 Due to the fact that the Akudama were criminals, Kodaka envisioned them as individuals that had to die in the series.
 Early sketches of the series involved more brutal scenes, but Kodaka decided to use a "pop" aesthetic for the narrative.
 As Swindler goes from an accidental criminal, the narrative explores her acceptance of any dark actions she has to commit for her job which involves her decision to protect Brother and Sister even if she has to kill people.

 According to Kodaka, the series' main theme regarding the Executioners and their character arcs involve their concept of crime and justice, which is touched upon with Swindler's death.
 Taguchi claims the director's cut scene further improves the narrative as it explores more of the chaotic city which Courier was trying to escape from to protect the children.
 Taguchi and Umehara stated that across the finale, the Executioners were developed, most notably through Pupil.
 However, the staff claimed there is no message and is instead meant to be ambiguous.
 Swindler's history was compared with Jesus due to how her fate is controversial it is found to the standers.

 Media

 Manga

 A manga adaptation by Rokurō Ōgaki debuted on Papyless's Renta! service with its first two chapters on July 7, 2020, and ended on April 25, 2023.
-The series was collected into nine digital volumes, published from January 2022 to May 2023.
+The series was collected into nine digital volumes, published from January 28, 2022, to May 27, 2023.

+Renta! began releasing the English version of the manga digitally on October 9, 2020.